brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 `C:\Users\Green Sturgeon\AI_Project`

-The fast way to do this if you have multiple folders to get through is copy the entire path from your folder explorer and paste that after "cd"
+The fast way to do this if you have multiple folders to get through is copy the entire path from your folder explorer and paste that after "cd", for instance

 `C:\Users\Green Sturgeon> cd C:\Users\Green Sturgeon\AI_Project\GeoReferenced`

+gets you to

+`C:\Users\Green Sturgeon\AI_Project\GeoReferenced>`

 #### Python 3.11 local environment